 Figure 23.
-VOC Weekend vs. Weekday Concentrations for Aromatics
+VOC Weekend vs. Weekday Concentrations for Alkynes and Aromatics

 Figure 24.
-MQO Core Analyte VOC Concentrations 2004 - 2015
+MQO Core Analyte VOC Concentrations 2004 - 2016

 Figure 25.
-MQO Core Analyte VOC Concentrations 2004 - 2015, ctd.
+MQO Core Analyte VOC Concentrations 2004 - 2016, ctd.

 Figure 24 and Figure 25 graph the annual average concentrations of the eight VOCs that are a part of the mandatory monitoring subset of 19 HAPs.
-The benzene and 1,3-butadiene graphs appear to show a downward trend since 2004.
+The benzene and 1,3-butadiene graphs show a downward trend since 2004.
 The remaining graphs do not appear to indicate a general trend in concentration values since 2004.
-Annual average benzene concentrations have trended downward since 2004.
-Figure 26 and Figure 27graphically illustrate how the 3-year average concentrations of the eight MQO Core Analyte VOCs have trended since the Pilot Study began in 2004.
+Figure 26 and Figure 27 graphically illustrate how the 3-year average concentrations of the eight MQO Core Analyte VOCs have trended since the Pilot Study began in 2004.
+Also included in those graphs are the 2016 annual average values for comparison purposes.

 Figure 26.
-MQO Core Analyte 3 year Average VOC Concentrations 2004 - 2015
+MQO Core Analyte 3 year Average VOC Concentrations 2004 - 2016

 Figure 27.
-MQO Core Analyte 3 Year Average VOC Concentrations 2004 - 2015
+MQO Core Analyte 3 Year Average VOC Concentrations 2004 - 2016